esirangelomub/Laravel-PGSchema/README.md

+THIS PROJECT IS ONLY A FORK FROM https://github.com/pacuna/Laravel-PGSchema.

 [LOOKING FOR MAINTAINER]

 Please contact me if you are interested in maintaining this library.
 I no longer work with Laravel so I'm not able to keep up with the updates.